maxjdietz/Project1-GameDev/README.md

 -Added "king slime," which is a larger slime that spawns every time you level up, dies in 10 hits!

 -last git push

+///---------------------------PROJECT 2: LOOP IMPLEMENTATION-------------------------//////////////////////

+9/10-9/13
++ Added text icons for leveling up, and added text to "King Slime"
++ Added new variant "red slime" (a little more powerful)
++ added different spawn mechanics
++ 2 git pushes

+9/14
++Added different spawn system Algorithm
++Endless round system that progressively spawns more and more enemies +Added Round Number Text that updates after each set of enemies are killed +Added enemies lef to kill for that round
++Added more text elements, not yet to be programmed
++1  git push
++